Finnian-Walsh/ChunkedList/README.md

 #include "StandardChunkedList.hpp"
 ```

 to your code instead.
-This gives you access to the **StandardChunkedList** data structure, which has all the same
+This gives you access to the **chunked_list** data structure, which has all the same
-methods of the **ChunkedList**, only written in snake case.
+methods of the **ChunkedList**, but written in snake case.

 ### Standard Chunked List Examples